 Can your employer require you to take holidays during your notice period?

 Your employer has the right to require you to use up any outstanding accrued holiday during your notice period.
-However, the employer must give you enough advance notice before requiring you to take this leave.
+However, the employer must give you enough advance notice before requiring you to take this leave, unless your employment contract says otherwise.

 The notice period they give you should be at least double the number of holiday days they want you to take.
 For example, if you have three days holiday remaining and your employer wants you to take all of it, they must give you at least six days’ notice.
 If you have 5 days remaining, it would be 10 days’ notice and so on.